Brandnew1988/Herdify/README.md

 | `get_symbol` | Fetches a function or class by name |
 | `search_code` | Simple text search across the codebase |

-This lets the agent spend fewer tokens navigating the project and only read full file contents when needed.
-The newer indexing-style tools are meant to make that cheaper still by letting the agent list files, inspect symbol inventories, and fetch compact summaries before reading code in full.
+This is an attempt to reduce token usage during project navigation.
+Instead of reading full files up front, the agent can list files, inspect symbol inventories, and fetch compact summaries before deciding what code to read in full.

-At the moment, semantic symbol support is Python-only.
-Tools such as `get_symbol`, `list_symbols`, and `find_symbol` currently understand Python source files, while the more general navigation tools like `list_files`, `search_code`, `find_references`, and `get_file_summary` can still be useful across other text-based projects.

 ### 4. Ralph control
 Start and stop ralph loops directly from the UI with no terminal required.